Emmanuel Church is working for the spiritual, social and cultural renewal of Oxford.

 We are a Christian church that believes in the authority of the Bible for our life and practice

-We sit within the evangelical Protestant tradition of the Church as a whole.
-That means that as well as embracing the beliefs outlined in the Nicene Creed and Apostles Creed (along with Christians of all other traditions), we also affirm the Evangelical Alliance Basis of Faith.
+This means that as well as embracing the historic beliefs outlined in the Nicene Creed and Apostles Creed (along with Christians of all other traditions), we also affirm the Evangelical Alliance Basis of Faith as well as holding an ongoing openness to the person and work of the Holy Spirit today.
 You can read these creeds and statements here.

 That said, there is no requirement to hold to a certain set of beliefs to attend our church services or be part of our community – all are welcome.